Muzammal-Naseer/starter-academic/content/publication/self-ensemble/index.md

 ---
-title: "On Improving Adversarial Transferability of Vision Transformers"
+title: "On Generating Transferable Targeted Perturbations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
  - admin
- - Kanchana Ranasinghe
  - Salman Khan
+ - Munawar Hayat
  - Fahad Shahbaz Khan
  - Fatih Porikli